Blog_Sitecore_Segment.jpg

 }

-The model for the field is somehow mighty, because if you are a known contact it will check the checkboxes corresponding to your selected marketing preferences!
-If you want to, you can skip ahead and read more about that in Part 4 – Custom Field to identify contacts.
+The model for the field is kind of powerful because if you’re a known contact, it will check the boxes that match your selected marketing preferences!
+If you want, you can skip this and read more about it in Part 4 – Custom field to identify contacts.

-Important: I have to start the tracker manually to identify the contact, because the tracker is even started if the form is submitted!
+Important: I have to start the tracker manually to identify the contact, because the tracker is also started when the form is submitted!

 Categories

-Wow cool!
-That almost looks like the preference center!
+Wow, cool!
+It almost looks like the preference center!

-I only missed the checkbox to unsuscribe from all but it will do that if you uncheck all checkboxes. 😉
+I only missed the checkbox for unsubscribing from all of them, but it also does that if you check off all checkboxes 😉

-But, to have the look and feel of the preference center, the form should also be somehow mighty?
-Read more about that in my later blogpost Part 5 – The “Magical” Subscription Form.
+But, to have the look and feel of the hiring center, should the form also be powerful somehow?
+Read more about this in my later blog post Part 5 – The “magic” subscription form.

-But first let’s get a step closer to the submit action where the real magic happens in Part 3 – Custom Marketing Preference Submit Action.
+But first, let’s approach the submission action, where the real magic happens Part 3 – Custom Marketing Preference Submission Action.

 Dirk